phchen5/phchen5.github.io/_posts/blog-post-1.md

 \text{surprise} = log(\frac{1}{0}) = log(1)-log(0)=\text{undefined}
 $$

-This makes sense because:
+This undefined result is actually sensible since:

-> It doesn’t make sense to quantify the surprise of something that never happens.
+> It doesn't make sense to quantify the surprise of something that never happened before.

-Let's visualize this concept.
+Let's visualize this relationship.
 The graph below shows probability on the x-axis and surprise on the y-axis.
 As probability approaches 1, surprise is 0.
 As probability approaches 0, surprise increases significantly.

 <div style="text-align: center;">
     <img src="/images/entropy.png" alt="Entropy Image" style="width: 50%; max-width: 300px;">